LogoLogo

 Step 1.
 Go to Main Menu > Pipelines, and select the Pipeline you wish to edit or customize.

 Step 3.
-In the Edit Stage popover, edit the Stage Name or Description, and click OK.
+In the Edit Stage pop up, edit the Stage Name or Description, and click OK.

 To add or delete a Stage: